Last updated on : 30 Nov, 2025

 | Vitamin B1 (Thiamine) | 0.42 mg |

-| Did You Know: Horse gram is highly valued in agriculture and animal husbandry due to its resilience and nutritional benefits.
+Did You Know: Horse gram is highly valued in agriculture and animal husbandry due to its resilience and nutritional benefits.
 In animal husbandry, horse gram is used as fodder, especially for cattle, horses, and poultry, because of its high protein and energy content.
-It helps improve livestock health, promoting better growth and milk production. |
+This practice highlights its robust nutritional profile, supporting livestock health, growth, and milk production.

 Horse gram is a versatile and nutritious legume that can be easily incorporated into your daily diet.